StanfordPL/stoke/README.md

 The entire STOKE code base is available on GitHub under the Apache Software License version 2.0 at [github.com/StanfordPL/stoke-release](https://github.com/StanfordPL/stoke-release/).

-We provide both releases (packaged versions of STOKE at a particular point in time), as well as our development branch (latest stable development version).
+We provide both stable releases as well as our latest development code (experimental).
 There are different trade-offs in deciding which one to use:

-- **Development branch**:  This is our stable development branch, that we use day-to-day.
+- **Development (Experimental) branch**:  This is our development branch, that we use day-to-day.
 It contains the latest bug fixes and features, but also the latest bugs.
-We attempt to only merge stable changes into this branch, but every now and then, we break things.
-Our infrastructure is set up in a way that this branch will at least always pass all the tests (and this really is the only notion in which the branch is _stable_).
-Note that we sometimes make non-backwards compatible changes, such as changing the syntax of command-line arguments.
+Sometimes it noticeably breaks, but usually it's okay.
+The only guarantee is that this branch will always pass our regression tests.
+We sometimes make non-backwards compatible changes, such as changing the syntax of command-line arguments.
+We can't promise support for this, but feel free to ask.
 - **Release**:  We typically release the version that corresponds to the papers we write.
 Most likely this is a version of STOKE that has been used to run the experiments for a paper, and at least worked for that task.
 However, we rarely update releases, and so they might contain bugs, some of which may have already been fixed by us.
-We also don't tent to release very often, so a release might be considerably out-of-date.
+We also don't tend to release very often, so a release might be considerably out-of-date.

 We leave it to the user to decide which version works best for them.
 If you find a bug, please try the development branch first to see if has already been fixed.